DavideTriso/aria-accordion/README.md

 ## Methods:

-Methods can be called on an initialized accordion widget with following syntax:
+Methods can be called on an initialised accordion widget with following syntax:

 ````javascript
 $('#my-accordion-group').ariaAccordion('methodName', parameter);
 ````

 The plugin supports following methods: toggle, toggleNoAnimate.
 The second parameter of the function can be the index (starting from 0) of the accordion, a jQuery selector, or a jQuery element.
 Methods can be called just on one element at a time: when passing a selector make sure this matches only one element.
 When passing a jQuery object the length of the object should be 1.